ClusterCockpit/cc-doc/content/en/docs/webinterface/views/joblist.md

 ### Job Count

-The total number of jobs returned by the backend.
+The total number of jobs returned by the backend for the given set of filters.

 ### Filters